Capture more than just a moment,

 “Your Honor” Corporate Painting

-The framing of this “Your Honor” portrait was with a wooden Black and Gold subtle wide five inch frame with gold caving around the outer edge suggested the strength and power of having the Chief Judge position in the Third Court of Appeal in Miami, Floria.
+The pastel portrait is framed in a subtly elegant wooden frame with black and gold accents, measuring five inches wide.
+The gold caving around the outer edge reinforces the sense of power and dignity associated with the Chief Judge’s role in the Third District Court of Appeal in Miami, Florida.

 30″ X 38″

-Commissioned Portrait Painting: Your Honor Corporate Painting, Subject: Chief Judge, Court of Appeal, Miami Florida, Medium: Pastel, Materials: Heavy Cotton Acid-Free Art Paper Mounted on Acid-Free Foam Core, Spacers, Framed, Tru-View Museum Glass with UV protection and preservation.
+Commission Portrait: Original Pastel Portrait Painting, Your Honor Corporate Painting, Subject: Chief Judge, Court of Appeal, Miami Florida, Medium: Pastel, Materials: Heavy Cotton Acid-Free Art Paper Mounted on Acid-Free Foam Core, Spacers, Framed, Tru-View Museum Glass with UV protection and preservation.

 Master Pastel Artist L.A.
 CLINE